reload/php-fpm/README.md

 - xsl
 - zip

-In addtion the `xdebug` and `blackfire` extensions are installed but not enabled in the images.
+In addition, the `xdebug` and `blackfire` extensions are installed but not enabled in the images.

 The
 [php-extension-installer](https://github.com/mlocati/docker-php-extension-installer)
-tool is installed if you want to install addtional extensions your self.
+tool is installed if you want to install additional extensions yourself.

-## Entrypoint scripts
+## Entry point scripts

-If you place executables (e.g. by mounting them there) in `/etc/entrypoint.d` they will be run prior to starting FPM.
+If you place executables (e.g., by mounting them there) in `/etc/entrypoint.d` they will be run before starting FPM.

 ## Reloading php-fpm

-If you have changed PHP configuration or enabled or disabled some PHP extensions you can restart the `php-fpm` process with the `/usr/local/bin/reload` command.
+If you have changed PHP configuration or enabled or disabled some PHP extensions, you can restart the `php-fpm` process with the `/usr/local/bin/reload` command.
 E.g.

 ```console